-Most interesting wonders of Libya
+Most interesting landmarks of Libya

 Below are listed the most amazing natural and man made landmarks of Libya.

 - BP Crater – Kufra.
 Old, eroded, but nevertheless visible impact crater.
 Diameter – 2 km, less than 120 million years old.

 - Dar al Gani meteorite field – Jufra.
 A desert plateau – a famous site where more than 1,200 meteorites have been found with total mass over 690 kg.
 Meteorites here have accrued over an extended time period.

 - Afzejare Arch (Forzhaga Arch) – Ghat.
 Enormous free standing natural arch in the desert, with a span of 32 m and height of 43.5 m.

 - Tin Khlega Arches (Fezzi Jaren Arches) – Ghat.
 Group of large natural arches – a block of rock standing on several tilted columns.
 Largest arch has a span of 11 m and a height of 18.6 m.
 There are numerous other spectacular arches in Akakus Plateau.

 Caves and sinkholes